CC-04-24H2/firebase-admin-auth/README.md

 - Verify ID token

 This simple app is an admin app for [firebase-auth](https://github.com/CC-04-24H2/firebase-auth) project.
+The goals of this project is to explain the flow to use Firebase Auth on a custom backend service.

 This project written in [Go](https://go.dev).